 Treatment of Schizophrenia

 The nonpharmacological approach to schizophrenia focuses on psychotherapy.
-The following types of psychotherapy were used before in schizophrenia and they showed some success:
+The following types of psychotherapy have been somewhat successful in schizophrenia:

 - Compliance therapy

 Individual psychotherapy includes supportive and counseling therapy sessions, personal therapy, social skills therapy, and vocational sheltered employment rehabilitation therapy, while group therapy focuses on interactive and social skills.